 If you are interested in making smaller hearts, another way you can do this is by only following the instructions for rounds 1 and 2 below.
 Or, if you want a very small heart, you can finish off after round 1.
 The choice is yours!

 Remember to like Loops and Love Crochet on Facebook and join the Loops and Love Crochet Group!
-You can also follow @loopsandlovecrochet on Instagram!
+You can also follow @loopsandlovecrochet on Instagram.
 If you like crochet videos, I’d also love it if you subscribed to my new YouTube Channel!

-Below you will find the crochet pattern for the hearts, as well as a photo tutorial for making them.
+Below you will find the crochet pattern for the hearts, as well as a photo and video tutorial for making them.
 In addition, I have also included instructions and a photo tutorial for surface slip stitching around the heart for added detail.

 Photo Tutorial section is at the bottom of this post.